bluebird75/luaunit/doc/1_introduction.rst

 The command-line options provide a flexible interface to select tests by name or patterns, control output format, set verbosity and more.
-See `Using the command-line`_ .
+See :ref:`Using-the-command-line` .

 LuaUnit is very well tested: code coverage is 99.5% .
 The test suite is run on every version of Lua (Lua 5.1 to 5.3, LuaJIT 2.0 and 2.1 beta) and on many OS (Windows Seven, Windows Server 2012, MacOs X and Ubuntu).
 You can check the continuous build results on `Travis-CI`_ and `AppVeyor`_ .